DeltaO3/UWAttend---3200_27/MANUAL.md

 - **Email**: The email address of the user.
 - **Name**: The full name of the user.
 - **User Type**: The type of user (e.g. admin, coordinator)

+## Notes for Adrian
+- `attendancerecordsCOLUMN.csv` might have a bug where if a student attended multiple sessions in the same session time (e.g. pipeworks morning and cad morning on a given day), only one of them is recorded the columns.
+Proper behaviour should be if a student attended multiple session in the same session time, then it should be appended to the information rather than using only the most recent one.